Man Wakes Up To Wife Dead In Pool Of Blood: ‘Too Much Cold Medicine’ His Defense For Murder Charge?

 He told the dispatcher that he was afraid to get close to his wife, he also said that she wasn’t breathing.
 He also said, “I’m so scared.”
 On the 911 call, Phelps suggested that the cold medicine he had taken before going to bed the night before might have made him behave in such a way that he would do such a horrific thing.

-What he said to that 911 operator was, ”
+What he said to that 911 operator was as follows.

 Husband thinks he killed wife in his sleep – https://t.co/NdukzKIUyq via https://t.co/WEkDIXxpIH